 We are aware of the fact that Global Warming and Climate Change is a reality now.
 Our Carbon footprint has slowly been destroying our planet.
-Most countries are on record looking for Alternative Energy Sources as well as Energy Saving ways that will reduce the need for Heating and Cooling in the home.
-As we know heating and Cooling of the home is not only expensive it is also in most part creating more Carbon Emissions and as such are affecting our planet.
+Most countries are on record looking for Alternative Energy Sources and Energy Saving ways that will reduce the need for Heating and Cooling in the home.
+As we know, heating and cooling of the house are not only expensive; it is also, in most part, creating more Carbon Emissions and, as such, are affecting our planet.

 By Solar Energy, we are talking about solar power to batteries and then run through inverters.
-Solar panels slowly charge the deep cycle batteries and the inverter converts the 12-volt battery power to 220 volts.
-This application can cost between R120 000 and R200 000 for medium to average-size home.
+Solar panels slowly charge the deep cycle batteries, and the inverter converts the 12-volt battery power to 220 volts.
+This application can cost between R120 000 and R200 000 for a medium to average-size home.

-Roof Insulation: Third Energy Saving Tips For Your HomeAs we know there are a number of Roof Insulation products on the market so the choices are a matter of personal preference.
-However, it is important to make sure that you Instal the correct Roof Insulation for the area that you live in.
+As we know, there are several Roof Insulation products on the market, so the choices are a matter of personal preference.
+However, it is essential to make sure that you Instal the correct Roof Insulation for the area you live in.

 - The Aerolite Thermal Insulation properties are cutting edge.
 For a cool home in summer and a warm home in winter, Aerolite is great.